 SSO is only supported via client-side SDKs.

-When a user logs into one of the member sites, a Gigya session starts for that user.
-When the user later loads a page of a different member site (that belongs to the same group), Gigya automatically recognizes that the second site belongs to an SSO group in which the user is already logged-in, and fires an onLogin event, which is sent to the second site.
-The user is automatically logged into the second site, and the onLogin event can be handled by the site admin to perform the actions necessary for a logged-in user.
+When a user logs into one of the member sites of a segment, a Gigya session starts for that user.
+When the user later loads a page of a different member site (that belongs to the same segment), Gigya automatically recognizes that the second site belongs to the same SSO segment, and fires an onLogin event, which is sent to the second site.
+The user is automatically logged into the second site, and the onLogin event should be handled to perform the actions necessary for a logged-in user.

 Note: The onLogin event will not include a context object if the login was triggered by another site.

-When a user logs out from one of the member sites, Gigya needs to log the user out of all other group member sites that they are logged into, and terminate all active Gigya sessions for that user.
+When a user logs out from one of the member sites, Gigya logs the user out of all other sites in the relevant segment, and terminates that user's active Gigya sessions in sites that belong to the segment.

 Make sure to complete the following steps to enable a successful SSO logout: